-Specific Outcomes (On completion of Assessment Criteria (What Assessment Tasks (The this course, the student should be able evidence must the student evidence will be gathered in - provide to show that they are the following way.
-The to:) competent?
-The student must student may be expected be able to:) to:) Understand and explain the essential - Define the essential elements of a - Write short essays, elements of a valid contract of lease. contract of lease. supported by authority, cientents of a valid contract of icase. - Describe and explain the explaining the requirements requirements that have to be that have to be met for one of satisfied for these elements to the elements to be satisfied. exist. - Write case notes on the - Demonstrate an understanding of leading precedents discussed the court decisions that have and examined during the authoritatively determined what the various elements and course. requirements are. course.
-Understand and explain some of the key - Discuss some of the important - Write short essays, legal consequences of entering into a consequences of entering into a supported by authority, contract of lease. contract of lease, and the legal explaining one or another of problems that can be associated the legal consequences of with these issues. entering into a lease contract. - Demonstrate an understanding - Write case notes on the of the court decisions that have leading precedents discussed authoritatively determined what and examined during the the law is with regard to these course. legal consequences.
-Understand and explain the legal duties - Define the various legal - Write short essays, that are imposed upon buyers and duties. supported by authority, sellers, and the consequences that flow - Describe and explain how explaining the various legal if these duties are breached. these duties impact upon lessors duties imposed upon lessors and lessees respectively. and lessees respectively, and - Demonstrate an understanding the remedies available where such duties are breached. of the court decisions that have such duties are breached. authoritatively determined what these legal duties are. - Describe and explain the remedies that may flow if these duties are breached.
-Understand and explain the features of - Discuss the important or - Write short essays, certain special types of lease contracts, unique features of special supported by authority, and sales regulated by statutes. leases. explaining the legal features - Discuss the legal requirements of special forms of lease that attach to certain common contract or leases regulated forms of lease regulated by by statute. statutory enactments and constitutional principles.
+Specific Outcomes (On completion of Assessment Criteria (What Assessment Tasks (The this course, the student should be able evidence must the student evidence will be gathered in to:) provide to show that they are the following way.
+The (0.) competent?
+The student must student may be expected be able to:) to:) Understand and explain the essential - Define the essential elements of a - Write short essays, elements of a valid contract of lease. contract of lease. supported by authority, ciements of a valid contract of lease. - Describe and explain the explaining the requirements requirements that have to be that have to be met for one of satisfied for these elements to the elements to be satisfied. exist. - Demonstrate an understanding of - Write case notes on the the court decisions that have leading precedents discussed authoritatively determined what and examined during the the various elements and course.
+The densities of and explain second of (1 - 1 requirements are.
+W/ Understand and explain some of the key - Discuss some of the important - Write short essays, legal consequences of entering into a consequences of entering into a supported by authority, contract of lease. contract of lease, and the legal explaining one or another of problems that can be associated the legal consequences of with these issues. entering into a lease contract. - Demonstrate an understanding - Write case notes on the of the court decisions that have leading precedents discussed authoritatively determined what and examined during the the law is with regard to these course.
+Y 1 / 1 1 1 / 1 1 1 / legal consequences.
+XX7 · 1 Understand and explain the legal duties - Define the various legal - Write short essays, that are imposed upon buyers and duties. supported by authority, sellers, and the consequences that flow - Describe and explain how explaining the various legal if these duties are breached. these duties impact upon lessors duties imposed upon lessors and lessees respectively. and lessees respectively, and - Demonstrate an understanding the remedies available where such duties are breached. of the court decisions that have such duties are breached. authoritatively determined what these legal duties are.
+6 - Describe and explain the remedies that may flow if these duties are breached.
+Understand and explain the features of - Discuss the important or - Write short essays, - - 5 / certain special types of lease contracts, and sales regulated by statutes. unique features of special leases. supported by authority, explaining the legal features and sales regulated by statutes. - Discuss the legal requirements of special forms of lease that attach to certain common contract or leases regulated forms of lease regulated by by statute. statutory enactments and by statute. constitutional principles. constitutional principies.